-startCodons A vector of strings indicating the start codons identified in the DNA sequence.
-Default is 'ATG' (corresponding to the RNA-sequence AUG). stopCodons A vector of strings indicating the stop codons identified in the DNA sequence.
-Default is c("TAA", "TAG", "TGA"). showProgress A logic indicating whether to make a progress bar (if TRUE) or not (if FALSE).
-Defaults is TRUE. quiet A logic indicating whether to avoid printing progress messages (incl. progress bar).
-Default is FALSE
+cds Should not be used by end user.
+If analysis using known CDS start sites is wanted the user should use the combination of addORFfromGTF and analyzeNovelIsoformORF instead.
+PTCDistance A numeric giving the maximal allowed premature termination codon-distance: The minimum distance (number of nucleotides) from the STOP codon to the final exon-exon junction.
+If the distance from the STOP to the final exon-exon junction is larger than this the isoform to be marked as NMD-sensitive.
+Default is 50.
+A vector of strings indicating the start codons identified in the DNA sequence. startCodons Default is 'ATG' (corresponding to the RNA-sequence AUG).
+A vector of strings indicating the stop codons identified in the DNA sequence. stopCodons Default is c("TAA", "TAG", "TGA"). showProgress A logic indicating whether to make a progress bar (if TRUE) or not (if FALSE).
+Defaults is TRUE.

 The function uses the genomic coordinates of the transcript model to extract the nucleotide sequence of the transcript from the supplied BSgenome object (reference genome).
-The nucleotide sequence is then used to predict the most likely ORF (the method is controlled by the orfMethod argument, see above)).
+The nucloetide sequence is then used to predict the most likely ORF (the method is controlled by the orfMethod argument, see above)).
 If the distance from the stop position (ORF end) to the final exon-exon junction is larger than the threshold given in PTCDistance (and the stop position does not fall in the last exon), the stop position is considered premature and the transcript is marked as NMD (nonsense mediated decay) sensitive in accordance with literature consensus (Weischenfeldt et al (see references)).